Frequently Asked Questions about Enrolment

 6. Receive confirmation of enrolment application receipt.

 When you are fully enrolled you will be sent an enrolment confirmation e-mail.
-For substantive specialty trainees you will also receive a letter confirming your accreditation type and date from the Certification and Trainees Services (CTS) team.
-Your records on the ePortfolio will also be updated to list your current post and you will be marked as enrolled with the JRCPTB.
+Your records on the ePortfolio will also be updated to show you are enrolled with the JRCPTB.

-All doctors without 24 months CMT should upload a copy of their CV or a completed copy of the training post details grid and add this to the personal library on their ePortfolio in a folder called "evidence at appointment".
+All doctors without 24 months CMT should upload a completed copy of the training post details grid to the personal library on their ePortfolio in a folder called "evidence at appointment".
 If you did not complete the MRCP(UK), but have another postgraduate medical qualification a copy of this certification should also be added to your ePortfolio personal library.